+- Large private suites with serene views of nature.

+- Homelike environment as a single-story building with appropriate finishes

+- Family lounge, kitchen airy, and outdoor gathering spaces

+- Children's playroom

-- Large private suites with serene views of nature. - Homelike environment as a single story building with appropriate finishes. - Family lounge, kitchen airy, and outdoor gathering spaces. - Children's playroom. - L'Chaim Jewish Hospice- supported by Rabbi services, staff trained by NIJH. - Music Therapy offerings.
+- L'Chaim Jewish Hospice- supported by Rabbi services, staff trained by NIJH

+- Music Therapy offerings

-- Room service meal offerings.
+- Room service meal offerings

-- On site automatic dispensing pharmacy (Omnicell) available for rapid pain control.
+- On site automatic dispensing pharmacy (Omnicell) available for rapid pain control

-- Isolation rooms for infection containment.
+- Isolation rooms for infection containment

-- Catholic Rites- Priest visitations.
+- Catholic Rites- Priest visitations

-- Chapel.
+- Chapel

-- Veteran Salutes.
+- Veteran Salutes

-- In room family accommodations.
+- In room family accommodations

-- Children's bereavement support- link to Camp Erin twice yearly.
+- Children's bereavement support- link to Camp Erin twice yearly

-- Support groups on site.
+- Support groups on site

-- Pet loss.
+- o Pet loss

-- Breast Cancer.
+- o Breast Cancer

-- Spanish Speakers.
+- Spanish Speakers

-Using current Medicare reimbursement per diem rate of \$1,010, compared to the estimated average per diem direct costs of care with the patient in the hospital is \$1,097 to \$1,151 per day results in an average loss of \$87 to \$141.
+The current Medicare reimbursement per diem rate is \$1,005.
+Catholic Hospice contends that an estimated average per diem direct costs of care (without any overhead) paid to the host hospital with the patient in the hospital, it incurred when the patient is in the hospital total on average \$1,146 to \$1,190 per day.
+With the Medicare reimbursement of \$1,005 there is an average loss per day of \$141 to \$185.

 Catholic Hospice concludes that the freestanding facility will cost less to operate than servicing scatter beds, making excellent use of its financial resources.
-The applicant argues that the inpatient hospice facility per diem equates to \$923 in year two of operations, providing a financial advantage.
+The applicant argues that the inpatient hospice facility per diem cost equates to \$892 in year two of operations, providing a financial advantage.